Antarctic flora: Antarctic palaeoflora

 A wide variety of plant life has resided in Antarctica throughout its history.
 Investigations of Upper Cretaceous and Early Tertiary sediments of Antarctica yield a rich assemblage of well-preserved fossil dicotyledonous angiosperm wood which provides evidence for the existence, since the Late Cretaceous, of temperate forests similar in composition to those found in present-day southern South America, New Zealand and Australia.
 It is suggested a paleobotanical habitat similar to the extant cool temperate Valdivian rainforests.
 During the colder Neogene (17–2.5 Ma), a low diversity tundra ecosystem dominated by angiosperms replaced the rainforests.

 There are two conifer and at least seven angiosperm morphotypes recorded in the Antarctica palaeoflora.
 Conifers include Cupressinoxylon, which is the more common, and Podocarpoxylon.
 The angiosperm component includes two species of Nothofagoxylon, one species of Myrceugenelloxylon (similar to Luma, in the extant family Myrtaceae), and one species of Weinmannioxylon (similar to Eucryphia in the extant family Cunoniaceae).
 Two other species are assigned to genera Hedycaryoxylon (Monimiaceae) and Atherospermoxylon (Atherospermataceae).
 A fossil water lily, Notonuphar (similar to Nuphar in the extant family Nympheaceae), was described from Eocene-aged sediments on Seymour Island in 2017.

 Present-day flora

-Antarctica's extant flora presently consists of around 250 lichens, 100 mosses, 25-30 liverworts, and around 700 terrestrial and aquatic algal species.
-Species of moss endemic to Antarctica include Grimmia antarctici, Schistidium antarctici, and Sarconeurum glaciale.
+Antarctica's extant flora presently consists of around 100 mosses, 25-30 liverworts, and around 700 terrestrial and aquatic algal species.
+In addition, there are around 250 lichens.
+Species of moss endemic to Antarctica include Schistidium antarctici, Coscinodon lawianus, and Sarconeurum glaciale.
 Just two native flowering plants, Deschampsia antarctica (Antarctic hair grass) and Colobanthus quitensis (Antarctic pearlwort), are found on the northern and western parts of the Antarctic Peninsula.
 The continent of Antarctica itself has been too cold and dry to support any other vascular plants for millions of years.
 The scanty vegetation of Antarctica is a result of the chilling temperature, lack of sunlight, little rainfall, relatively poor soil quality, and a lack of moisture due to the inability of the plants to absorb water in the form of ice.
+However, with the onset of anthropogenic warming, this "vegetation cover increased from 0.863 kilometers2 in 1986 to 11.947 kilometers2 in 2021, with an accelerated rate of change in recent years (2016–2021: 0.424 kilometers2 per year) relative to the study period (1986–2021: 0.317 km2 per year)."

+There are also some aquatic moss species, including a few in deep water.
+One of them, Bryum pseudotriquetrum, grows at water depths of up to 81 m in Radok Lake, and Pohlia wilsonii grows in freshwater lakes in Schirmacher Oasis.